danielharrell/open-eyes-lect-2017-18/Open.md

 were really a way of being closed that merely looked open?
 What if we ourselves were enclosed in openness?

-- This question turns us back to awareness.
-(Bring back paradox here.
-Then move to Schopenhauer.)

-Indeed, what if our very selfhood enclosed us in openness?
-For the self poses its own paradox of openness, and perhaps its own resolution in closedness.
-Consider the power of awareness, which again might be the openness most our own, comprehending self and other at once.
+This last question invites us to consider how awareness is possible.
+For awareness again might be the openness most our own, comprehending self and other at once.
 But how?
-How can I be self and other at once? <!--Question this later, suggesting that I am not self and other at once--> In spatial terms, we might say that I am carried outside myself, in my awareness of anything else; yet also kept inside myself, since this awareness is mine, and known as mine through self-awareness.
+How can I *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> In spatial terms, we might say that I am carried outside myself, in my awareness of anything else; yet also kept inside myself, since this awareness is mine, and known as mine through self-awareness.
 But how can awareness put me inside and outside at once?
 Or carry me from one to the other, as if the two were continuous; yet keep me in one rather than the other, as if the two were discontinuous?
-How can I be carried outside myself without losing myself, making openness impossible?
-Or kept inside myself without closing myself, again making openness impossible?
-The only way, perhaps, is if the self can bring the outside inside, in something like the way a jar is closed, or a parabola completed.
+How can I be kept inside myself without closing myself, making openness impossible?
+Or carried outside myself without losing myself, again making openness impossible?
+If openness in this case is to remain possible, if awareness is be possible, then it seems I must somehow be kept inside myself, even when carried outside myself.
+But how, unless I can somehow make the outside a kind of inside, (revise from here).
+The only way, perhaps, is if I am somehow kept inside myself even in being carried outside myself? the self can bring the outside inside, in something like the way a jar is closed, or a parabola completed.
 That is, perhaps only if the self encloses what lies outside it, can the self be open to what lies outside it.

+- Pose paradox.

+- Word the resolution like the jar and parabola: we can keep the inside definite, but only by enclosing ourselves.

+- Conclude with how our very selfhood, therefore, encloses us in openness.

+- Then move on to Schopenhauer quote, as clarifying how we bring the outside inside.

 Think again of how we say our eyes are open when we are awake, which captures how we seem to see